distributed-it-for-telco/distributed-rating-doc/src/model-solution1.md

 ### basic case: the service vendor is the service provider

 - key ideas
-    - usage rating is done client-side via a __rating agent__ deployed inside the service consumer app
+    - usage rating is done client-side via a __rating agent__ deployed inside the service client app
     - a rating agent also acts as an __authorization__ for consuming the service
-    - a rating agents is the implementation of a commercial offer subscibed by the client, it's managed like a contract
+    - a rating agents is the implementation of a commercial offer subscibed by the client, it is managed like a contract

+- communication diagram

 ![](./sequence-3rdparty-basic.drawio.svg)